What Is a Car Insurance Deductible

 Your Risk Tolerance and Budget Priorities

 Some drivers prioritize predictable monthly expenses and prefer lower deductibles despite higher premiums.
 Others prefer minimizing ongoing costs and accept the risk of larger out-of-pocket expenses when filing claims.
-Neither approach is wrong; it depends on your financial philosophy and stress tolerance.
+Neither approach is wrong—it depends on your financial philosophy and stress tolerance.
+First-time buyers can learn more in our first-time car insurance buyer's guide.

 Special Situations: Not-at-Fault Accidents and Deductible Reimbursement

-Understanding when you do and don't pay your deductible in various accident scenarios can help you make smarter decisions about your coverage and claims.
+Understanding when you do and don't pay your deductible in various accident scenarios helps you make smarter decisions about your coverage and claims strategy.

 Do You Pay Your Deductible If You're Not at Fault?